-Using an SD card with your Wyze Cam v3 allows you to store recorded footage directly to the card and enables continuous recording.
-It is not required to use an SD card with your Wyze Cam, but having one can be a plus.
+Using an SD card with your Wyze Cam v3 allows you to store video directly and enables continuous recording.
+It is not needed, but how do you insert an SD card if you have one?

-To insert the SD card into the Wyze Cam, unplug the camera and insert the SD card into the slot on the bottom of the camera.
-For the Wyze Cam v3, it is recommended to use a 32 GB micro SD card formatted as FAT32.
+To insert the SD card, unplug the camera and insert the SD card into the slot on the bottom of the camera.
+Use a FAT32 formatted, 32 GB micro SD card in a Wyze Cam v3.

 How to Insert an SD Card into Wyze Cam v3

-You can insert an SD card into your Wyze Cam v3 in a few easy steps:
+You can insert an SD memory card into your Wyze Cam v3 in a few easy steps:

-- Unplug the camera to prevent any corruption of previous recordings stored on the card.
+- Unplug the camera to prevent corruption of previous recordings stored on the card.

 - Locate the SD card slot on the bottom of the camera; there is an image on the camera to show which way the card should be inserted.